Interior Decorating - Residential

 Courses are listed by level/semester.

-Students can also view courses for the most current program design for this academic year on the Conestoga College website for Interior Decorating #1160.
-To find these courses, scroll down the page to the 'Program Courses'.
+Students can also view courses for the most current program design for this academic year on the Conestoga College website for Interior Decorating - Residential #1528.
+They are found under the Course List tab.

 Program Learning Outcomes